50 Worst Habits for Your Heart

 Bing bing bing: It's breakfast.
 A study published in the Journal of the American College of Cardiology researched the link between skipping breakfast and cardiovascular disease, along with other factors for mortality.
 The study concluded that, "Skipping breakfast was associated with a significantly increased risk of mortality from cardiovascular disease."
 Not only does breakfast decrease your risk of cardiovascular disease, a healthy first meal of the day can also keep you satiated, which helps to curb overeating.

-The Remedy Rx: Your daily breakfast should include healthy foods that will provide you with energy and nutrients.
+The Rx: Your daily breakfast should include healthy foods that will provide you with energy and nutrients.
 Some of the best breakfast options may include whole-grain cereals or oatmeals, protein sources, such as peanut butter or low-fat turkey, or fruits and vegetables.

 You Sit a Lot at Work